 Living a clutter-free homeschool lifestyle seems unobtainable because of the massive amount of homeschool curriculum along with paper, projects, and arts and crafts that go with it.
-Having used many organizing methods, look at these top 10 ways to curb homeschool curriculum clutter that have worked for me.
+Is it even possible to curb homeschool curriculum clutter?!?

 Using part of the curriculum as ebooks allows us to share between devices and there is no limit on how many ebooks you can own.
 Not only does your home benefit from having less in it, but having curriculum at your fingertips when traveling or living overseas without packing books is a bonus.

-THREE | Take photos and create a slideshow of projects.
+THREE | Take Photos and Create a Slideshow of Projects

-How to Quickly Conceal Homeschool Clutter
+How to Quickly Curb Homeschool Clutter

-FOUR | Keep It ‘Hanging’ Around.
+FOUR | Keep It ‘Hanging’ Around

-I laugh at myself now, but when five of us lived in an 800 square foot cabin, I used open topped picture frames in our bathroom for changing out art work and writing assignments my sons had completed.
+I laugh at myself now, but when five of us lived in an 800 square foot cabin, I used open-topped picture frames in our bathroom for changing out art work and writing assignments my sons had completed.
 Keeping school work hanging out in the open made my sons’ work part of my home ‘decor.’

-FIVE | Use Google Drive.
-It’s free.
+FIVE | Use Google Drive

-SIX | Buy more multi-level resources.
+SIX | Buy More Multi-Level Resources

-Another sanity-saving tip in keeping clutter to a minimum is to pay a little extra for multi-age curriculum.
+Another sanity-saving tip in keeping clutter to a minimum is to pay a little extra for a multi-age curriculum.
 When space has been limited in my home, I have cleared out the clutter by making multi-level resources priority.
 Money spent on resources used year after year has been well worth the investment.

-SEVEN | Store 3-ring binders, which are always in vogue.
+SEVEN | Store in 3-Ring Binders

 Instead of waiting until the end of the year to put away clutter, train your child to put his completed papers away right then by assigning each child a 3-ring binder.

-Too, by adding punched holes to ziploc bags, I have added small crafts and stored them in binders.
+Too, by adding punched holes to Ziploc bags, I have added small crafts and stored them in binders.
 Ziploc bags are perfect for organizing small crafts, reading cards or flash cards that your child is using right now or that you may need to store for a longer time.
 Being able to see through the bags has helped me to clear out clutter when we’re finished using the materials.

 Cutting Down on Homeschool Clutter Causes